6 ECTS credits

 The aim of the course is first to have a good (thus not the details) knowledge of these systems.
 Further, the aim is to look at things in a different way, this is trough comparison and by putting the national law in a European perspective.
 With a comparative study of the different rules of law, one will look at the differences and similarities in the different countries and to common evolutions and trends.
 The purpose is a better understanding of the own law system, but also being able to look at solutions for problems that occur in each country.
 One should also become aware of the importance of European law on the national law and in particular of the harmonisation that has been achieved in different parts of criminal law and procedure by introducing common standards or rules all over Europe.

-In the third part some institutions and rules of the criminal Justice and the rules of Criminal Procedure are examined of some European countries.
-More in particular, parts of the law of France, the Netherlands, Germany, Switzerland and England are studied trough certain topics.
+The second part begins by examining some institutions and rules of the criminal Justice and the rules of Criminal Procedure in some European countries.
+More in particular, parts of the law of France, the Netherlands, Germany and to some extent England are studied trough certain topics.
 These are: judicial organization, prosecutor's office, pre-trial procedure and the pre-trial judge, plea-bargaining and alternative procedures, pre-trial detention (other of further topics can be announced in the lectures).
 By putting the institutions and rules next to each other and studying the same concepts a comparative reflection can be made.
-Finally, some examples of harmonisation of criminal procedure trough European law will be studied.
-Following topics will be studied: right to be assisted by a lawyer, right of translation and an interpreter, rights for victims.
-The implementation of these rules in national law will also be examined.

 None.